-The following graph is a comparison of the yearly percentage change in the Company's cumulative total shareholder return with the cumulative total return of the Standard & Poor's 500 Stock Index and the cumulative total return of a group of peer issuers.
-For purposes of this graph, it has been assumed that dividends were reinvested on the date paid in the case of the Company and the group of peer issuers and on quarterly basis in the case of the Standard & Poor's 500 Index.
+The graph reflects the investment of \$100 on December 31, 1990 in the Company's Class B Common Stock, the Standard & Poor's 500 Stock Index and the Standard & Poor's Publishing/Newspapers Index.
+For purposes of this graph, it has been assumed that dividends were reinvested on the date paid in the case of the Company and the group of peer issuers and on quarterly basis in the case of the Standard & Poor's 500 Index and the Standard & Poor's Publishing/Newspaper Index.

-The Washington Post Company Cumulative Total Shareholder Return for Five-Year Period Ending December 31, 1994
+The Washington Post Company Cumulative Total Shareholder Return for Five-Year Period Ending December 31, 1995